Mushfiqur-Rahman-Robin/rasa-conversational-assistant/README.md

 Interact with Rasa using the terminal window and when prompted to "Do you want to train an initial model?" answer it as "💪🏽 Yes".

-Then you can chat with your bot interactively!
+Type `rasa shell` to open the interactive terminal where you can chat with the rasa bot interactively!